kedro-org/kedro/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an feature or enhancement for this project
+about: Suggest a feature or enhancement for this project
-title: "<Title>"
+title: '<Title>'
 labels: 'Issue: Feature Request'
 assignees: ''